Skip to content

 Proposed Changes

-Once developed, the WIG can be used as the basis of a best practice training plan to be followed by an employee and their manager/training provider.
+Once developed, it can be used as the basis of a best practice training plan to be followed by an employee and their manager/training provider.
 It will provide flexibility for an organisation in the training approach they take to cover necessary knowledge and skills.
 It will move away from classroom-based learning, allowing an organisation to customise its training programme for its own staff, fleet, operating and business processes.

 Ensuring employees are trained to the required levels and ‘fit for purpose’ is part of compliance responsibilities for an employer.
-The WIG will be able to be used to advise on this process and the employer can then decide on the appropriate training path for their own staff – internally guided, micro credentials, or both.
+The guideline/workbook will be able to be used to advise on this process and the employer can then decide on the appropriate training path for their own staff – internally guided, micro credentials, or both.

 Guidelines 1